pgbackrest/pgbackrest/CONTRIBUTING.md

     MEM_CONTEXT_TEMP_BEGIN()   // Begin a new temporary context {
-        String *resultStr = strNew("Hello");    // Allocate a string in the temporary memory context
+        String *resultStr = strNewZ("Hello");    // Allocate a string in the temporary memory context

         if (myData > 1)
             resultStr = strCatZ(" World");      // Append a value to the string still in the temporary memory context